PrefectHQ/prefect/docs/index.md

 **API reference**

 Prefect 2 provides a number of programmatic workflow interfaces, each of which is documented in the [API Reference](/api-ref/overview).
-This section is where you can learn how a specific function works, or see the expected payload for a REST endpoint.
+This section is where you can learn how a specific function works or see the expected payload for a REST endpoint.

 **Contributing**